 We offer a free mortgage consultation to new/existing customers, no matter their mortgage situation.
 Please feel free to get in touch with us.
 We can help you get your mortgage process started.

-When you apply for a mortgage, you may get asked what your credit score is.
-A lot of different things can affect your credit score.
-For example, the fewer addresses you have on your record, the better your credit score.
+Usually, you will get asked what your credit is when you apply for a mortgage.
+A large range of factors can affect your credit score.
+One of them being the fewer addresses you have on your record, the better your credit score.

-Again, fewer addresses on your file can help your mortgage application but don’t go about this in the wrong way.
+As mentioned, fewer addresses on your file can benefit your mortgage application but don’t go about this in the wrong way.

-Applicants, particularly first time buyers in Coventry, keep their previous address on their records.
-Whether it was accidental or done to try and keep their credit score from lowering, either way, it needs updating.
+We do find applicants, especially first time buyer in Coventry, keep their previous addresses on their records.
+Regardless of this being accidental or a way to keep their credit score lowering, either way, it needs updating.

-Things to remember to update could be anything from; bank statements, credit cards and electoral roll information.
-Some may think that ignoring this information on their file won’t harm their credit score, when in fact, it can cause quite a vast amount of damage.
+Other things you will need to update could be anything from; bank statements, credit cards and electoral roll information.
+Many believe that ignoring this information on their won’t negatively impact their credit score, when in fact, it can cause a lot of damage.

-You could get an unpaid ticket sent through to your old.
-So unless you notify the post office to make sure all mail gets forwarded, the longer it goes unnoticed, it can lead to a CCJ.
+For example, you could get an unpaid ticket sent through your old address.
+Therefore, unless you notify the post office.
+Therefore, unless you let the post office know so they can forward all your mail, the longer it gets unnoticed, it can result to a CCJ.

-To receive a CCJ on your credit file, you could lose many points on your credit file, which will ruin your credit history and make things more challenging for you to get your mortgage application accepted.
+If you have a CCJ on your credit file, this could result in losing points on your credit file which in turn will ruin your credit history making it difficult for you to get your mortgage application accepted.

-Before you submit your application, always thoroughly check your application from start to finish.
-Start with your address; ensure that the address on all of your accounts (credit cards / current accounts) and electoral roll are all registered to your current address.
+Prior to submitting your application, you need to have a thorough check of your application.
+Begin with your address by checking that the address on all of your accounts (credit cards / current accounts) and electoral roll are all registered to your current address.

-It primarily applies to applicants currently living in rented accommodation and hasn’t changed their address from their previous property.
+More importantly, this applies to applicants currently living in rented accommodation hasn’t changed their address from their previous property.

-You need to know the exact date when you moved into your rented apartment / new home and when you moved out.
-Not knowing the day may lead to a cross over and show that you were living in two different addresses at once.
+Furthermore, you need to know the exact date when you moved into your rented apartment / new home and when you moved out.
+If you do not know these dates, you can be at risk of having a cross over meaning it could show that you were living in two different addresses at once.

-This will lead to not only confusing the lender and may cause damage to your credit file or mortgage application.
+This will result in confusing the lender which could cause damage to your credit file or mortgage application.

-If you have an outdated address linked to one of your accounts, your lender will know that you didn’t check to see if any of your addresses needed updating.
-Some lenders may think that you haven’t taken things seriously.
+In the circumstance where you have an outdated address linked to one of your accounts, your lender will see if any of your addresses needed updating.
+This could show a lender that you haven’t taken things seriously.